aidenwaring/CA_T3A1_Workbook/readme.md

 The core functionality of the application must be easily tested.
 Software that cannot produce clear and easily repeatable use cases is not considered quality.

 Portability:
 Quality software is considered portable which means that it can be used in different environments.
 Quality software can also be moved from one environment to another without a complete overhaul.
-Software designed to be decoupled and non-propriatery from an operating system is highly beneficial as it can be reused and is future-proofed.
+Software designed to be decoupled and non-proprietary from an operating system is highly beneficial as it can be reused and is future-proofed.

 References Used: